Skip to main content

 Audit a Trigger

-• To Audit a trigger, go to the Triggers page and select the one you want to remove.
+• On the Triggers page, select the trigger you want to audit.

 Trigger Types